nongiach/sudo_inject/README.md

 2, 0, 1001, 24578, 6974, 10000000
 ```

+### Arbitrary write to root

+If you have an abitrary write you can create a sudo token for you current process to gain root code execution.
+checkout './write_sudo_token $$ > /var/run/sudo/ts/[username]' in extra_tools,

 ### Golden sudo tickets

 A very good way to create a secret root backdoor on servers that rarely reboots.